VU-DETAIL/MoleHD/README.md

 The conda setup is the official setup for this repo:

-Make sure you have conda(anaconda or miniconda) installed ([linux instructions](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html)), preferably in `/home/username/anaconda3`
+Make sure you have conda(anaconda or miniconda) installed

 1. cd into repo directory, verify "env.yml" is in current directory
 2. Create conda env based on env.yml: